calebstein1/simplang/README.md

 # Simplang

-_If you're going to simp for anything on the Internet, it may as well be a crappy programming language you found on GitHub_

-Simplang is a simple and lightweight, interpreted scripting language for performing arithmetic operations.
+Simplang is a simple and lightweight interpreted scripting language with an assembly-like syntax.

 Simplang supports 64-bit signed integers, string literals, user input, the four main arithmetic operations, increment/decrement, if statements (with nesting support), and do-while loops (with nested loop support).